Olaminiyi/25.Deploying-and-Packaging-Applications-into-Kubernetes-with-Helm/README.md

 Each of the deployed application have their respective services.
 This is how you will be able to reach either of them.

-Notice that, the Nginx Proxy has been configured to use the service type of LoadBalancer.
-Therefore, to reach Artifactory, we will need to go through the Nginx proxy's service.
+Notice that, the `Nginx Proxy` has been configured to use the service type of `LoadBalancer`.
+Therefore, to reach Artifactory, we will need to go through the `Nginx proxy's service`.
 Which happens to be a load balancer created in the cloud provider.
 ```
 kubectl get svc -n tools
 ```